areitan/Code_Quiz/README.md

 2. I added a class ```.hidden``` and added it or removed it for elements to control when they would display or they would be hidden.
 3. I used event listeners and functions to keep score and control the flow of questions.
 4. This document is incomplete.
 I ran out of time and was unable to finish all of the functionality.
-5. I still need to allow the user to submit their initials and score, and to reduce the time interval for incorrect answers.
+5. I added an event listener and functions to allow the user to submit their initials and score
-6. I left a couple of comments in this file for pieces of code I have yet to write.
+6. I added a function to reduce the time interval for incorrect answers.

 ## How To Contribute

-This is a work in progress.
-I ran out of time this week, so upgrades to this code are going to be left for another day.
-I still need to add in functionatlity for displaying the stored score and user initials.
 There are certainly more elegant ways to write this code, and input is welcome.

 ## Credits